PAYE130025 - PAYE service income, allowances, benefits and deductions: IABD: allowances

 When a claim to Married Allowance is received you must

-• Ensure that you enter the full amount of Married Couple’s Allowance entitlement for that year (before any income based reductions, as these will be made by the system when the information has been submitted from the Landing Page)
+• Ensure that you enter the full amount of Married Couple’s allowance entitlement for that year (before any income based reductions, as these will be made by the system when the information has been submitted from the Landing Page)

 Note: This should only be completed on the husband’s record.